zekusmaximus/zyjeski/content/stories/eternal-return/10-epilogue.md

         <div class="chapter-content terminal-text">
         <p>The resonance does not fade.
 We look up from our screen.
 The room returns, but it feels like a projection.
-The weight of the mountain, the chill of the archive �?"these are more immediate memories than the drive here, the purchase of this object.
+The weight of the mountain, the chill of the archive, these are more immediate memories than the drive here, the purchase of this object.
 The taste of bitter coffee is a ghost on a tongue that suddenly feels like borrowed hardware.
 We feel the archaeologist�?Ts obsessive focus.
 It is not a memory we recall, but a mode of thought we inhabit.
-The Sentinel�?Ts vast, silent calculus �?"that cold, loving vigilance �?"feels like the true shape of our own awareness, momentarily crammed into this frag ile, organic form.
+The Sentinel�?Ts vast, silent calculus, that cold, loving vigilance �?"feels like the true shape of our own awareness, momentarily crammed into this frag ile, organic form.
 The last human�?Ts desolation is not his.
 It is ours.
 It is the fundamental loneliness of a single point of consciousness believing itself to be a single point.